Emoun/racp/src/main.md

 125 | 7D | 0111 1101 | 	} | 	}	 | }	  | curly brackets or braces
 126 | 7E | 0111 1110 | 	~ | 	~	 | ~	  | Tilde ; swung dash
 127 | 7F | 0111 1111 |	APPR | 	\\~	 | ≈	  | Approx; double swing dash

+### Tabbing

+TODO

+### Script

+An implicit instruction language that must be interpreted and run at this point in the reading of the text.

+A script segment is started by the \\{ (ASCII) character and is bounded by the \\} character.
+Any character in between these two is part of that script segment.
+The language of the script is undefined by this specification and is implicitly known by any reader of the character stream.

+The script segment is executed by the entity reading the character stream.
+The segment should specify intructions for reader to do at that given moment of the character stream reading, be it state change or generation of additional character.

+### Formatting

+An implicit instruction language that must be interpreted and run at this point in the reading of the text.

+A formatting segment is started by the \\[ (ASCII) character and is bounded by the \\] character.Any characterin between these two is part of that script segment.
+The language of the script is undefined by this specification and is implicitly known by any reader of the character stream.

+The formatting segment tells the current reader of the character stream, how to continue reading the character stream.